TheOdinProject/curriculum/archive/old_lessons/javascript/frameworks/angular.md

 ### Assignment

 1. Follow along with the getting started guide on the [Angular Site](https://angular.io/guide/quickstart) and ensure you have your environment set up correctly
-2. Skim through this [Angular Fundamentals](https://angular.io/guide/architecture) guide on the architecture of an Angular app to get a high-level overview of how an app is put together
+1. Skim through this [Angular Fundamentals](https://angular.io/guide/architecture) guide on the architecture of an Angular app to get a high-level overview of how an app is put together
-3. Try this [Angular 8 Tutorial](https://coursetro.com/posts/code/174/Angular-8-Tutorial-&-Crash-Course) to get an idea of the power of using a framework like Angular
+1. Try this [Angular 8 Tutorial](https://coursetro.com/posts/code/174/Angular-8-Tutorial-&-Crash-Course) to get an idea of the power of using a framework like Angular

 ### Additional Resources

+This section contains helpful links to related content.
+It isn't required, so consider it supplemental.

 - Angular has their [own tutorial](https://angular.io/tutorial) you can try
 - [This blog](https://www.telerik.com/blogs/whats-new-in-angular-6) explains whats new in Angular 6